CSESS/constitution/README.md

 5. To announce the Honorary Member(s).
 6. To introduce the Executive Committee of the next session.
 7. To pass and approve or amend the year plan and financial budget of the Executive Committee of the next session.
-8. To pass amendments to the Constitutions, if any.
+8. To pass amendments to the Constitution, if any.
 9. To appoint an Honorary Advisor and/or an Honorary Auditor.
 ### 4.6.
 Extraordinary General Meeting
 The Executive Committee shall have the right to convene an Extraordinary General Meeting of any purpose whenever necessary.